nqminds/brski/README.md

 Compiling the BRSKI voucher library is done with CMake.

+### Dependencies
+The BRSKI voucher library requires OpenSSL3.
+Use `sudo apt install libsqlite3-dev` to install the OpenSSL library on a Linux Debian distro.

+The BRSKI CMake config file allows also downloading and compiling the OpenSSL library from source.
+Change the option `BUILD_OPENSSL3_LIB` to `ON` in `CMakeLists.txt` file to force CMake to donwload and compile the OpenSSL library.

+### Configure

-If you have CMake v3.22+, you can use the following `cmake-presets` to compile BRSKI:
+If you have CMake v3.22+, you can use the following `cmake-presets` to compile BRSKI voucher libray and demo pledge, registrar, and masa tools:

 ```bash
 cmake --list-presets # list all available presets